R.E. at Hillside

 The curriculum for RE aims to ensure that all pupils:

-- appreciate and appraise the nature, significance and impact of different ways of life and ways of expressing meaning.
+- appreciate and appraise the significance of different ways of life and ways of expressing meaning

-When planning, teachers at Hillside consider how their teaching contributes towards the principal aim of RE in the local area, and how they help pupils to achieve the threefold aim.
+Through careful planning, teachers at Hillside consider how their teaching contributes towards the principal aim of RE in the local area, and how they help pupils to achieve the threefold aim.

 This agreed syllabus requires that all pupils learn from Christianity in each key stage.
 In addition, pupils will learn from the principal religions represented in the UK, in line with the law.
 These are Islam, Hinduism, Sikhism, Buddhism and Judaism.
 Furthermore, children from families where non-religious worldviews are held are represented in almost all of our classrooms.
 These worldviews, including for example Humanism, will also be the focus for study.